Not everyone who gives us writing criticism is envious. And, not everyone who gives feedback is criticising your writing.

 Keep the salt shaker handy when it comes to feedback and criticism.
 Take what you need to help you grow.
 But don’t let other people dictate your writing and career.

-4) A little humility goes a long way
+4. When it comes to writing criticism, a little humility goes a long way

 If you run around thinking every piece of feedback or criticism comes from a place of envy and jealousy, you’re going to have more rotten days than happy ones as a writer.